In-Home Personal Care Services

 The PCA is an important member of the Always-Care Nursing Service Team.

 The PCA’s function is to help the Client regain self-confidence and usefulness when possible, and to assist, support, and reassure the client as much as possible, and is responsible to an Always Care Nurse Supervisor.

-The PCA) provides “Hands On” Care In-Home services to the client as necessary, with
+The PCA provides “Hands On” Care In-Home services to the client as necessary, such as:

 - Ambulation and Transfer(s)